Menu Home

 Tip 4: Bring a refillable water bottle

-• Remember to pour out liquids before going through security and fill it afterwards at one of the Airport’s many filling stations
+• Remember to pour out liquids before going through security and fill your water bottle afterwards at one of SEA's many water refill stations

 • Use the beverage drain stations at security checkpoints to empty your drink bottles

-• Download the Sea-Tac App and search for “water refill station” on the interactive map to find the one closest to you
+• Download the flySEA App and search for “water refill station” on the interactive map to find the one closest to you

 Tip 5: Recycle and compost your waste in the terminal and onboard your flight

-Did you know that one-third of the trash generated at the airport is kept out of the landfill through Sea-Tac Airport’s waste management program?
-Help us continue and grow this program by properly sorting your trash every time you visit.
+• Did you know that nearly half of the trash generated at the airport is kept out of the landfill through SEA Airport’s waste reduction program?
+Help us continue and grow this program by properly sorting your recycling, food and compostables, and trash every time you visit.

 Tip 6: Say “no thanks” to bags when purchasing at the airport

-Pack your purchases and snacks in a backpack instead
+Pack your purchases and snacks in a backpack or carryon instead.

 Tip 7: Check TSA regulations before you pack